tsaad-dev/drafts/te-types/draft-ietf-teas-yang-te-types.md

 ## Packet TE Types Module Contents

-The ietf-te-packet-types module covers the common types and groupings specific packet technology.
+The ietf-te-packet-types module covers the common types and groupings that are specific to packet technology.

 The ietf-te-packet-types module contains the following YANG reusable types and groupings: